Table of Contents

 What you will read?

-In Linux, managing user accounts is an essential part of system administration.
-Each user account has associated files, settings, and a dedicated home directory, where personal data and configurations are stored.
-Occasionally, administrators may need to delete a user account for reasons such as maintaining security, freeing up system resources, or ensuring compliance with organizational policies.
+User Account Management in Linux User account management is an integral part of Linux system administration.
+Every user account has its own files or settings as well as a separate home directory, which contains personal data and configurations.
+However, sometimes administrators have to delete a user account for various reasons like security reasons, freeing up system resources or ensuring compliance with organizational policies.

 userdel [options] username